Angericky/defragmentation-file-system/README.md

 The second block contain the superblock, which includes a lot of information about inodes.
 The inodes region at inode_offset number block

 The overall on-disk organization of the data structures of the file system is as follows:
 > bootblock |  superblock  | null |  inode | inode | inode | inode | null | data region | ... |

 ## how to implement the defragmentation
-After defragmenting, your new disk image should contain:
+My defragmenting process in this part:

+1. Read and copy the same boot block.

+2. Read the original superblock. a new superblock with the same list of free inodes

+3. data blocks at their new locations.
+    * find the file's datablocks and read them one by one
-the same boot block (just copy it), a new superblock with the same list of free inodes but a new list of free blocks (sorted from lowest to highest to help prevent future fragmentation), new inodes for the files, data blocks at their new locations.
+    * reallocate datablock numbers and write data to outfile value of free blocks (sorted from lowest to highest to help prevent future fragmentation)

+4. update the superblock and inodes build the new in

 ## test correctness
-    For each inode, I went through blocks of its data region to extract every file.
+  For each inode, I went through blocks of its data region to extract every file.<br>
-    I wrote extracting file code in 'extract.c'.
+  I wrote extracting file code in 'extract.c'. <br>
   There are three files whose nlink is 0, which means they are unused.
-So only the left 17 files are extracted.
+So only the left 17 files are extracted.<br>

 ## what's more